kachroolab/kachroolab/classes/BIOL367_winter_2018.md

 ## Syllabus
 [Syllabus_BIOL367_Winter2018-UPDATED 10JAN2018](https://github.com/kachroolab/kachroolab/files/1620053/BIOL.367.Molecular.Biology.course.outline_winter.2018_11JAN2018.pdf).
 Check the updated turorial section with schedules for RECAP, probelms and analytical questions.
 Karamat will take those lectures.
 ## Office hours
-Each week Friday 3pm - 4pm.
+Each week Friday 3pm - 4pm in GE 110.01 seminar room at Concordia Loyola campus.
+Note that my office hours will be meetings as a 'group'.
+If you prefer to talk to me one-one about a grade or any personal issues concerning the course, just email me and we can schedule a date for the meeting.
 ## Discussion Group info
 Check your discussion subgroup details [here](https://github.com/kachroolab/kachroolab/files/1616770/Discussion.Group.details.xlsx)
 ## 8th Jan 2018